North and South Korea: East and West Mezzacello

 We quickly discovered these criteria described vastly different intentions.
 Picture the iconic TV series “Green Acres” and cast Rick in the role of the genteel southern gentleman amongst manicured gardens, and picture me as the mad scientist fascinated by the intersection of biology, agriculture, chemistry, and physics.
 Yeah, we quickly came to realize we needed a peace treaty.

-We settled on North and South Korea instead of East and West Germany as our model.
-Not Germany because while Rick’s garden would be east facing, East Germany was not beautiful whereas South Korea is beautiful and the west garden at Mezzacello and North Korea are run by megalomaniac dictators.
+We settled on North and South Korea because whereas South Korea is beautiful and both the west garden at Mezzacello and North Korea are run by megalomaniac dictators.
 He even calls me “Jim Ill Un”.
 Well the metaphor stuck.